betheden/hebrew-grammar/content/infinitive_construct.rst

   and-he-said myself I-will-remain until **you-return** "Yahweh said, ""I will wait until **you return**"""

-Functions as a :ref:`noun`
+Functions as a :ref:`noun<noun>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The infinitive construct sometimes functions as an independent
+The infinitive construct sometimes functions as an independent noun.
-:ref:`noun`.

 .. csv-table:: Example: 1SA 15:22